dujanhung/trc/doc.md

 represents a regex scope.

 > [!IMPORTANT]
-> **only use this container to split scope and organize contents**. too many may increase file size and harm readability. too few may pollute contents.
+> **only use multiple of this container to split scope and organize contents**. too many may increase file size and harm readability. too few may pollute contents.

 </td></tr></thread><tbody><tr><td>